Allergy, Clinical and Laboratory Immunology

 Teaching

-Weekly departmental clinical meetings are held at the John Radcliffe Hospital.
-Weekly journal club and research seminars held at the Churchill Immunology Laboratory.
+Weekly departmental clinical meetings and teaching sessions are held at the John Radcliffe Hospital.
 Regular presentations held jointly with Rheumatology, Microbiology and Paediatric Infectious Diseases.
-There are monthly ESID Grand Rounds which all trainees are encouraged to attend.
+There are monthly online ESID Grand Rounds which all trainees are encouraged to attend.

 www.jrcptb.org.uk